¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 If you do not receive a subsidy payment

-After you pay your first bill, you have a grace period of 60 days.
+After you pay your first bill, you have a grace period of 30 calendar days.
 During this time, we will continue to cover your care, but we may hold your claims.
 We will notify you and your providers about this non-payment and the possibility of denied claims.

 D) Retroactive Denials